TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Summary/Index.rst

    outputs the menu (:file:`Resources/Private/Layouts/Page/Default.html`) need to be updated.

-3. Unused, but visible column "border"

-   Backend users (e.g. editors) might be confused about the "*border*" column when working in the backend and entering/maintaining content.
-Only three of the four page columns shown in the backend are used and the far right column has no mapping.
-This results in the fact that even if editors add content elements to the "*border*" column, the content never appears anywhere.

-   To simply *disable* the column, enter the following line in the "Page TSConfig" box of page "example.com" (**Page Properties → Resources**):

-   :ts:`TCEFORM.tt_content.colPos.removeItems = 3`

-   However, the aforementioned :ref:`Backend Layouts <t3coreapi:be-layout>`
-   give you much more control about columns, labels, positions, etc. and are the recommended way to implement layouts in the backend.

-4. Jumbotron not editable

-   The content of the Jumbotron area is currently not editable by editors or any other backend users of the system.
-We kept the Jumbotron area simple and hard-coded as a Partial in file :file:`Resources/Private/Partials/Page/Jumbotron.html` intentionally.
+#.
+Jumbotron has no background image

    The Jumbotron stands as a place holder for various options in our example.
    Some readers may like to implement a banner with rotating images, some prefer a text content element or a video player instead.
 All this and much more is possible with TYPO3, but beyond the scope of this tutorial.

+#.
+There are no icons for pages in the menu

+   It would be possible to define an additional field in the :sql:`pages` table to store an icon for each page and then output them in the menu for example.

+#.
+There is not footer

+   The page could receive a footer with content taken from a special page or column of the root page.

 In general, the nature of a tutorial, such as this document, is to provide detailed instructions to walk a beginner through a particular task.
-By building your own sitepackage extension from scratch, you have learned each step that is required to turn a basic web design template into a fully working website in TYPO3.
+By building your own site package extension from scratch, you have learned each step that is required to turn a basic web design template into a fully working website in TYPO3.

-When you create sitepackages in the future, you probably do not want to create every file over and over again, but use a pre-built version of the sitepackage extension.
+When you create site packages in the future, you probably do not want to create every file over and over again, but use a pre-built version of the site package extension.
 Therefore, it make sense to store and maintain the current state in a central place, such as a Git repository.
 Despite the fact that for a learning experience it is always beneficial to develop the extension yourself, you can